 Step 2.
 Pick a Country

 If only it were as easy to pick a country to teach abroad in as it is to pick a new Netflix show to get addicted to.
 Since life isn’t a menu of B films and one hit wonders, it is imperative that you think critically about where you would like to begin your teaching career abroad.

 Consider factors like the rate of pay, the cost of living, the local language (and if you’re willing to learn it and live amidst it), the degree of comfort, and the proximity to super-awesome cultural adventures.

-Here are some commonly asked questions regarding choosing a destination:
+Here are some commonly asked questions regarding teaching abroad programs and choosing a destination:

 Where is the easiest place to get a teaching job abroad?
 More and more individuals are flocking to countries like Colombia, Turkey, the Czech Republic, Georgia, and Chile to teach abroad.
 The requirements for teachers in these countries can vary depending on the type of teaching job you seek (hint: you can’t just waltz up and become their next English university professor).
 All of these locations are proactively seeking native English speakers and make the process fairly easy for newcomers, however.

 Do I need to speak the local language to teach English abroad?
 Not at all; in fact, it would actually be counterproductive if you used the local language in your teaching (it’s all about #languageimmersion, no?!).
 That being said, if this is your first time going abroad or you have recurring nightmares of language barriers, think through which destination you will ultimately call “home.”
 Challenge yourself, but be realistic.